liamwerk7676/randomstuff/README.md

 # randomstuff
-this is where i just put random stuff for others to use like wallpaper
+this is where i just put random stuff for others to use like wallpapers